 Begin by creating and applying SLA policies to tickets in your account.
-You can see a specific example of how to implement this in the article: How to use SLAs to prioritize tickets during high-volume periods.
 For general instructions for creating SLAs, see the article: Defining and using SLA policies.

 To automatically alert a team about an SLA that is about to breach, create an automation to notify the team by email.

 - Under Meets all of the following conditions, select:

 - Ticket: hours until next SLA breach | Less than | 2